Stranger6667/jsonschema-experimental/README.md

 ### Output formatting

-`jsonschema` supports multiple output formats for validation results in accordance with the JSON Schema specification:
+`jsonschema` supports multiple output formats for validation results in accordance with the current proposal for the next version of the JSON Schema specification:

 - `Flag`
-- `Basic`
-- `Detailed`
+- `List`
-- `Verbose`
+- `Hierarchical`

 ```rust
 use serde_json::json;